virtual-biohackathons/covid-19-bh20/CONTRIBUTING.md

 **ADD MISSING DETAILS**

-## How can I participate in this project/event?
+## How can I participate at this BioHackathon community during and after the event?

 Join the [Google group mailing list](https://groups.google.com/forum/#!forum/virtual-biohackathon) and the [virtualbiohackathoncovid19 slack](https://join.slack.com/t/virtualbiohac-xt62674/shared_invite/zt-cuur40oj-wdrVz50NocwVrH7vgKTdPg) and join the conversation!
 No approval needed.